Our houses already use electricity to carry signals besides just power.

 The transistor with a base resistance of 220k regulates the current to the triac gate.

-When open the triac is closed, when closed intermittently (during signal reception) the triac opens.
+When open triac is closed when and when closed frequently the triac opens.

 The triac operates in the II. and III. quadrants enabling it to control loads with a maximum current of 4A.